Ventricular Septal Defect (VSD)

 Some children may need to take medicine to help the heart work better.
 Children without symptoms may not need medicine.

 Babies with a larger VSD may get tired when feeding.
 They may not be able to eat enough to gain weight.
 They may need:

 - High-calorie formula or breastmilk.
-Your child may need nutritional supplements added to his or her formula or pumped breastmilk.
+Your child may need nutritional supplements added to their formula or pumped breastmilk.
 This increases the number of calories in each ounce.

 - Supplemental tube feedings.
 Your child may need to be fed through a small, flexible tube.
 This tube passes through the nose, down the esophagus, and into the stomach.
-Your child may have tube feedings along with or in place of bottle feedings.
-Infants who can drink part of their bottles may be fed the rest through a feeding tube.
-Infants who are too tired to bottle-feed may get all of their nutrition through the feeding tube.
+Your child may have tube feedings along with or in place of feedings.
+Babies who can drink part of their feeding may be fed the rest through a feeding tube.
+Infants who are too tired to feed may get all of their nutrition through the feeding tube.

 The goal of open heart surgery is to close the septal opening before the lungs are damaged.
 Surgery will also help babies who have trouble feeding gain a normal amount of weight.
 Your child's cardiologist will decide when your child should have surgery.
 This may be based on echocardiogram and cardiac catheterization results.
 In surgery, your child’s doctor will close the VSD with stitches or a special patch.
 Talk with your child's healthcare provider for more information.

 A VSD may also be fixed during cardiac catheterization.
 In this procedure, a tool called a septal occluder is used with a catheter.
 The healthcare provider guides the catheter through the blood vessels to the heart.
 Once the catheter is in the heart, the provider closes the defect with the septal occluder.
 Only certain types of VSDs may be closed with this method.
 This procedure should be done in centers that have staff with experience doing transcatheter VSD repair.

 What are possible complications of a VSD in a child?